 Mammography is an effective tool that can find breast cancer early and help save lives.
 However, it’s important to discuss the risks and limitations of mammograms with your doctor.

 Mammograms can be wrong.
 A potential downside of mammograms are false-positive results, when the test shows signs of cancer even though there is no cancer in the breast.
-The accuracy of the procedure depends on a woman’s age and breast density, the technique used, the experience of the radiologist, and other factors.
+The accuracy of the procedure depends on the age of the patient and breast density, the technique used, the experience of the radiologist, and other factors.

 Mammograms involve radiation exposure.
 In most cases, the benefits of breast cancer screenings offset the risks posed by exposure to very low doses of radiation.